• Skip to primary navigation

 Is apple curd healthy?

-Apple curd contains both apples and eggs, which are both somewhat healthy.
-However curd also contains sugar and butter which are not healthy and as a result we would not consider apple curd healthy.
-If you want to make a slightly healthier version of this recipe, you can reduce the sugar and add an egg yolk.
+While apple curd contains healthy ingredients like apples and eggs, curd also contains sugar and butter which are not healthy and as a result we would not consider apple curd healthy.

 How do I know when my curd is done cooking?